Your company as a real brand! Do like Steve Jobs

 - Reject the responsibility for a damage / defect flatly: you are only the supplier / middleman / thin board drill / transporter / delivery agent / cashier or have no idea what.

 - Be amazed when the customer expects you to refer you to the appropriate department: "Who am I?"

-- Show your incompetence to choose the right data set from a wealth of data: "I have no idea how to do this ..."
+- Show your incompetence to find the right data set from a plethora of data: "I have no idea how to do this ..."

 - What to do if you are a trader on one Article gave a three-year guarantee, but the supplier has filed for bankruptcy and no spare parts are available?
 Of course, you are not offered to take the item back for a full refund.

 - What to do if the customer does not want to return the item because he would not get an equivalent replacement at the price?
 You insist on your point of view and do not negotiate a kind of discount in a friendly and competent manner and do not give the customer a voucher for a partial amount.